NeuroNetMem/PythonPlugin/README.md

 ### Binary installation
-A binary installation (Linux only for the time being) is provided in XXX.
+A binary installation (Linux only for the time being) is provided [here](https://github.com/fpbattaglia/PythonPlugin-linux-binaries).
 This assumes that you have a suitable Anaconda Python distribution (see above) and that that resides in /usr/local/anaconda.
 If that is not the case, a symlink should be enough
 ```bash
 sudo ln -s /my/install/anaconda /usr/local/anaconda
 ```